Test properties of some Cohen-Macaulay modules and criteria for local rings via finite vanishing of Ext or Tor: Introduction

 In the statements of \Cref{thm-C}, replacing `$e(N)\le 2\mu(N)$' and `$e(N) \le 2 \type(N) $' by `$e(N) < 2\mu(N)$' and `$e(N) < 2 \type(N) $' respectively, we obtain similar characterizations of regular local rings, see \Cref{thm:char-reg}.
-Furthermore, by allowing one of the modules to have minimal multiplicity, we provide the following characterizations of regular local rings of dimension at least two.
+Along with \Cref{thm-C}, we prove \Cref{thm:char-hyp-e-le-2-not-field}, which gives a number of characterizations of a hypersurface of multiplicity at most two that is not a field.